mhoehle/hoehleatsu.github.io/_posts/2016-12-12-hackinthedark.md

 ### Project Output Format?

-We decided to create R package structure and use Hadley Wickham's new [pkgdown](https://hadley.github.io/pkgdown/) package to create website containing all hackathon output.
-The tutorials were then created as vignettes.
-An immediate advantage of this approach was that all vignette code was then directly available for the interested user.
+We decided to create an R package and then use Hadley Wickham's new [pkgdown](https://hadley.github.io/pkgdown/) package to create a website containing all hackathon output.
+The above specified tutorials were then created as vignettes.
+An immediate advantage of this approach was that all hackathon output was bundled and that vignette code was directly available for the interested user.

 ### Demo, demo, demo!